 These four ‘metal plans’ adhere to a price structure that matches their coverage rates.
 For instance, bronze plan-holders pay the lowest premium of all four metal plans but also face higher deductibles and out-of-pocket costs.
 Platinum plan-holders, on the other hand, pay the highest premiums in exchange for lower deductibles.
 Generally speaking, bronze and silver plans are best suited for young, relatively healthy individuals who do not require frequent physician visits, while gold and platinum plans are the best option for individuals with consistent medical needs.

 Applying for Coverage

-As stated above, the open enrollment period for individuals seeking health coverage in 2014 ended on March 31, 2014.
-When the next open enrollment period kicks off in November 2014, individual coverage seekers can obtain plans by:
+As stated above, the open enrollment period for individuals seeking health coverage in 2018 ended on December 15, 2017.
+When the next open enrollment period kicks off in the fall (exact dates TBD), individual coverage seekers can obtain plans by:

 - Shopping for plans and applying online